denoland/manual/basics/node.md

-# Interoperating with Node and NPM
+# Interoperating with Node.js and npm

 While Deno is pretty powerful itself, many people will want to leverage code and libraries that are built for [Node](https://nodejs.org/), in particular the